Pupil Premium Information 2022-23

 Reading for pleasure

-Our new ‘Reading for Pleasure’ lead provided advice and guidance for staff regarding book choice, teaching texts.
-Although we feel this now needs to be reviewed, it had a very positive impact across the school, particularly on story times.
+Our ‘Reading for Pleasure’ lead provided advice and guidance for staff regarding book choice and teaching texts.
+‘Must reads’ have been added to our whole school English planning; these are progressive and provide a balance within year groups and across the school.
+They have been selected to meet our curriculum drivers and have had a very positive impact across the school, particularly on storytimes.
 The children and staff are enjoying this renewed, rigorous focus.
-Reading Plus and reciprocal reading is in place in Key Stage 2 and has undoubtedly enhanced the provision for the children by developing their fluency and comprehension.
+Reading Plus and reciprocal reading are in place in Key Stage 2 and have undoubtedly enhanced the provision for the children by developing their fluency and comprehension.

-We have now taken part in the mastery programme through Great North Maths Hub for the past 2 years and we are about to enter the third year.
-The children, particularly disadvantaged and SEND groups, are finding this approach to bring great benefit to their understanding, fluency and problem solving skills in maths.
+We have continued to take part in the mastery programme through Great North Maths Hub for the past 3 years and we are about to enter the fourth year.
+The children, particularly disadvantaged and SEND groups, are finding this approach of great benefit to their understanding, fluency and problem solving skills in maths.
 As a result, we are now really seeing the benefits of the mastery approach; the children love maths, can talk about it with knowledge and understanding, and they can apply what they have learned.
+This is reflected in very strong outcomes for the children.

-During last academic year, two members of staff successfully trained as Thrive Practitioners.
-Despite lockdowns and associated disruptions, they disseminated CPD (professional development/training) to the staff team and the whole school approach was launched.
+We have two members of staff successfully trained as Thrive Practitioners.
+They have continued to disseminate CPD (professional development/training) to the staff team and the whole school approach to embedding Thrive is ongoing.
 This brought significant benefits to the children, particularly in supporting their well-being and self-regulation during times of huge disruption.
 Our adoption of the Zones of Regulation also supports this approach and when combined with Thrive, we find this to be a powerful resource to support the children (and staff).
+The Thrive Lead within school has carried out some work introducing ‘Brain Science’ into our curriculum, making links with science and PHSE for children.
+This has had a positive effect on helping children to understand their brains, their bodies and the links with behaviour and emotions.

 Small group and 1-1 interventions